Mukti-M/SecurityBreachAnalysis/README.md

 ### Unfixed Bugs

-1. Geolocation Mapping Issues: Due to PowerBI trial period limitations, Map did not used for geolocation analysis.
+1. Geolocation Mapping Issues: Due to PowerBI trial period limitations, Map did not used for geolocation analysis in Power BI report.
 2. Class Imbalance in Predictive Models - Some attack types have limited data, affecting prediction accuracy.
 3. Dashboard Performance on Large Datasets- Rendering interactive visualisations may slow down with high data volumes.